nexusformat/definitions/manual/source/motivations.rst

 necessary to contact the facility to obtain a description so that one could write an import routine in software.
 Experience with facilities closing (and subsequent lack of access to information describing the facility data format) revealed a significant limitation with this common practice.
-Further, there existed a *N * N* number of conversion routines necessary to convert data between various formats.
+Further, a large number of conversion routines was necessary to convert data between various formats.
 In :ref:`fig.data-pre-nexus`, circles represent different data file formats while arrows represent conversion routines.
 Note that the red circle only maps to one other format.